Cerebrum internal capsule

 • Posteriorly - central sulcus

-Functional areas of Frontal Lobe:
+Functional areas of the Frontal Lobe:

 Primary motor area (area no.4)